 While previous efforts to fit a traditional roundabout in Inman Square failed due to a lack of space, Kittelson identified a solution using a pair of mini-roundabouts connected in the middle.
 The resulting peanut-shaped, protected mini-roundabout led the Boston Cyclists’ Union to coin the term “peanutabout.”

-By creating an elongated roundabout, we turned sharp corners into smooth turns to create a more comfortable design for everyone.
+The elongated roundabout turned sharp corners into smooth turns to create a more comfortable design for everyone.
 With bike lanes along the perimeter and raised crosswalks, cyclists and pedestrians have safer, designated routes that are more visible to drivers.
-Emergency vehicles, large trucks and buses are able to easily travel through each mini roundabout by driving over truck aprons and a smaller central island.

-- Inspired by learnings from Scandinavia, Denmark and The Netherlands, we designed a protected bike lane on the outside of the roundabout.
+- For Cyclists: inspired by learnings from Scandinavia, Denmark and The Netherlands, we designed a protected bike lane on the outside of the roundabout.

-- We designed a flex space for trucks.
+- For Trucks: we designed a flex space for trucks.
 Using bumps in the road that only larger vehicles can cross, we created a space for trucks when the need to take advantage of smoother turns.

-- Raised crosswalks help give pedestrians priority as they cross the intersection.
+- For Pedestrians: raised crosswalks help give pedestrians priority as they cross the intersection.
 Like with bikes, pedestrians only intersect with vehicles for short periods of time and at a few points.

-- Through smart, urban design that avoids sprawl, we help create more space for things like cafes and public seating.
+- For Residents: smart urban design helps create more space for things like cafes and public seating.

-- It puts Cambridge on the map as an urban design innovator by developing the first roundabout with protected bike lanes in the nation.
+- For the city: it puts Cambridge on the map as an urban design innovator by developing the first roundabout with protected bike lanes in the nation.